Saros: Every Weapon and Power Explained – Full Combat Guide

 • Shotguns: best when you can control spacing and punish close-range windows.

-• Chakrams: trickier, more positional weapons built around embedded damage and return hits.
+• Chakrams: positional weapons built around embedded damage and return hits.

-• Power Weapons: your highest-impact tools for stagger, boss damage, or room clears, fueled by shield absorption.
+• Power Weapons: your highest-impact tools for stagger, boss damage, and room clears, fueled by shield absorption.

 Weapon unlock order is fixed, not random

-One of the more useful things to know early is that Saros does not throw weapon families at you in a totally random order.
-The broad unlock path is fixed through progression, so you can predict what kinds of tools are coming next and plan your comfort curve around that.
-Based on current guide coverage, the order goes like this: Handcannon variants, then Prominence, then Rifle variants, then Shotgun variants, then Dispiritor, then Crossbow variants, then Nova Lance, then Chakram variants, and finally Illumine.
+Saros does not hand you weapon families in a random order.
+The unlock path is fixed, so you can predict what is coming and plan your comfort curve around it.
+The order is: Handcannon variants, then Prominence, then Rifle variants, then Shotgun variants, then Dispiritor, then Crossbow variants, then Nova Lance, then Chakram variants, and finally Illumine.

-That structure explains why the arsenal feels more comfortable over time.
-Handcannons teach simple cadence, rifles teach pressure, shotguns teach spacing, crossbows teach precision, and chakrams teach positional damage.
-The four core Power Weapons are mixed in between those families so you gradually learn the separate power economy instead of being overloaded all at once.
-There are more than 15 Main Weapons overall, but the family order is the part that matters most for learning.
+That structure is why the arsenal feels more comfortable over time.
+Handcannons teach cadence, rifles teach pressure, shotguns teach spacing, crossbows teach precision, and chakrams teach positional damage.
+The four Power Weapons are slotted between those families, so you learn the separate power economy gradually instead of all at once.
+For how individual stats scale as you progress, see our attributes and stats guide.

 Main weapon families explained